 - The Vision Document was amended by the DCDEP by email on April 16, 2023. - A new section was added in Sections III and IV entitled "New Spent Nuclear Fuel Storage System".
-This section includes Visions, Goals and Recommendations, in addition to introductory/educational language about this subject. - A new subsection was added to describe the potential for continuing operations at DCPP, including links for the public to stay involved in that process. - The DCDEP panel membership was updated to reflect the resignations of Patrick Lemieux and Sherri Danoff and the appointments of Michael Lucas, Bob Pavlik and Bruce Severance. - The Public Outreach section was updated to reflect up to date numbers of comments and links to meetings workshops held since the last update to the Strategic Vision in April 2022. - The Glossary was updated to reflect the new terminology used. - Other miscellaneous modifications needed to keep the document up to date.
+This section includes Visions, Goals and Recommendations, in addition to introductory/educational language about this subject. - A new subsection was added to describe the potential for continuing operations at DCPP, including links for the public to stay involved in that process. - The DCDEP panel membership was updated to reflect the resignations of Patrick Lemieux and Sherri Danoff and the appointments of Michael Lucas, Bob Pavlik and Bruce Severance. - The Public Outreach section was updated to reflect up to date numbers of comments and links to meetings workshops held since the last update to the Strategic Vision in April 2022. - Other miscellaneous modifications needed to keep the document up to date.